NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 **Step 6:** The app will show the available Wi-Fi networks within range of your Hotspot.

-If using Wi-Fi tap on the name of your Wi-Fi network on the app.
+**If using Wi-Fi,** tap on the name of your Wi-Fi network on the app.

 ![WiFi SSID list](../media/screenshots/wifiSettings.jpg  ':size=350')

-If you are using ethernet, tap Use Ethernet Instead which will bring you to this page, then click my hotspot is connected.
+**If you are using ethernet,** tap Use Ethernet Instead which will bring you to this page, then click my hotspot is connected.

 ![LongFi Logo](../media/screenshots/ethernet.jpg  ':size=350')